sonirico/sudo-ku/README.md

 ## Bugs

 - It shows, at least, one solution.
-But not every one.
+But not every one
+- Runtime errors when providing invalid sudokus